warenhuis/Crash-Bandicoot-2-Modelexport/README.md

 1. Download the ZIP
 2. Extract it in a directory
-3. Using CrashEdit, export one animationframe and the 5 items of the model that you want to export to the same directory.
+3. Using CrashEdit, export one animationframe and the corresponding 5 items of the model that you want to export to the same directory.
 They must have the following names:
   - "frame"
   - "item0"
   - "item1"